josecgil/oblique-js/README.md

 ```<p data-ob-directive="HelloDirective">simple example</p>```

 It has an important attribute `data-ob-directive`, that declares the name of the constructor function that `oblique.js` must call when it finds this element.
-When it finds the element it instantiate a new object with the constructor function (in this case, `new HelloDirective()`).
+When the element is found it instantiates a new object with the constructor function (in this case, `new HelloDirective()`).

 Previously, `HelloDirective` must be registered as a function in `oblique.js`